 The Licensee must take all reasonable steps to ensure the quality of its data.
 This will in all material respects be accurate, complete and fairly presented.

 Where a table contains multiple years of data (historical and/or forecast) that was reported in a previous RIGs template, the licensees should report, unless otherwise stated in the specific table guidance, data for all years that is to the best of its knowledge up to date and accurate.
 Licensees are required to explain any material data revisions in their accompanying narrative.
+For the avoidance of doubt, all tables requiring annual historical data must be fully reconcilable to the latest published Regulatory Reporting Pack.

 The Licensee must notify Ofgem of the likelihood of any significant revisions to improve data quality, eg if data is provisional due to cost uncertainty.

 Some of the workbooks in these BPDTs have been designed to link to other workbooks.
-These links must be retained by the TOs in the version submitted to Ofgem.
+These links must be retained by the licensees in the version submitted to Ofgem.

 The BPDT tables are colour coded to reflect the action required.
 Yellow cells represent editable input fields.
 Grey and Green is used to denote locked cells containing a formula.
 Cyan cells denote locked cells which are linking to a different tab from the same workbook.
 White & Grey pattern cells are used where cells do not need to be completed.

 Unless otherwise indicated in this guidance document or the templates, actual financial values should be provided in £ million to a minimum of three decimal place, with historical financial values reconciling with the audited regulatory accounts.
-However, TOs are required to provide all actual financial data to the highest reasonable level of accuracy available from their source systems, and commensurate with the purpose for which such data is intended taking into consideration the appropriate allocations that are necessary to complete the tables.
+However, licensees are required to provide all actual financial data to the highest reasonable level of accuracy available from their source systems, and commensurate with the purpose for which such data is intended taking into consideration the appropriate allocations that are necessary to complete the tables.

 Workload units and outputs should be reported commensurate with the purpose for which such data is intended, taking into consideration the appropriate allocations that are necessary to complete the tables.
 Workload and outputs should be entered in the unit of measurement set out in this guidance or in the template.